-- 4.1 The Independent Person is a statutory office holder appointed by North Hertfordshire District Council.
-A description of their role is set out in Appendix 4. - 4.2 The Procedural arrangements must include at least one appointed Independent Person.
-North Hertfordshire District Council has an Independent Person whose views will be sought on all formal allegations (as part of the assessment of the complaint - before any investigation), as well as seeking their views (as it legally must) at any other stage during an investigation or determination of a formal complaint.
+4.1 The Independent Person is a statutory office holder appointed by North Hertfordshire District Council.
+A description of their role is set out in Appendix 5.

+- 4.2 The Procedural arrangements must include at least one appointed Independent Person.
+North Hertfordshire District Council has an Independent Person whose views will be sought on all formal allegations (as part of the assessment of the complaint before any investigation), as well as seeking their views (as it legally must) at any other stage during an investigation or determination of a formal complaint.
 North Hertfordshire District Council also currently has two Reserve Independent Persons who can be contacted by a Councillor who is subject to a formal complaint for procedural advice only, or who may be involved at other stages if the Independent Person is unable to participate.
-This will be set out in any formal letter to the complainant and Councillor confirming that a complaint has been received.
+This will be set out in any formal letter to the complainant and Councillor confirming that a complaint has been received. - 4.3 References to the Independent Person in this document include the Independent Person and the Reserve Independent Persons, unless otherwise stated.

-- 4.3 References to the Independent Person in this document include the Independent Person and the Reserve Independent Persons, unless otherwise stated. - 5.
-How will my formal complaint be handled? - 5.1 The complaint will normally be acknowledged within 5 working days through the contact information provided by the complainant. - 5.2 The Monitoring Officer will review every complaint received and will consult the Independent Person.
+5. How will my formal complaint be handled?

+- 5.1 The complaint will normally be acknowledged within 5 working days through the contact information provided by the complainant. - 5.2 The Monitoring Officer will review every complaint received and will consult the Independent Person.
 The following Stages will be applied.
 If it is a Parish, Town, or Community Councillor complaint, then as per Appendix 1, confirmation will be sought from the complainant that they have tried to resolve this issue at local level.
-As a first step, the complainant will be referred to a local resolution unless this is impractical or unreasonable for either party to do so.
-This does not prevent a formal complaint being progressed at a later date if the first step is unsuccessful, but it encourages a quicker localised resolution (as this formal process can take in excess of 6 months from receipt of a formal complaint to conclude). - 5.3 Where a Parish, Town, or Community Councillor complaint cannot be resolved locally or where it relates to a North Hertfordshire District Council Councillor, the tests under Appendix 1 (Stage 1-2) will be considered and at Stage 3 an assessment decision taken, which can be one of the following: - 5.3.1 no further action; - 5.3.2 informal action (including mediation or training or suggested apology); - 5.3.3 further investigation; - 5.3.4 referral to the Standards Sub-Committee.
+As a first step, the complainant will be expected to seek a local resolution unless this is impractical or unreasonable for either party to do so.
+This does not prevent a formal complaint being progressed later, to the District Council, if this is unsuccessful, but local resolution is quicker.
+The formal process through the District Council can take in excess of 6 months from receipt of a formal complaint to conclude. - 5.3 Where a Parish, Town, or Community Councillor complaint cannot be resolved locally or where it relates to a North Hertfordshire District Council Councillor, then an assessment will be undertaken and the tests under Appendix 1 (Stage 1) will be considered.
+Stage 1 and Stage 2 have been described by the Committee on Standards in Public Life as the 1 'can we' jurisdictional, 2 'should we' initial merits and the public interest stages.
+Stage 1 is the jurisdictional one i.e. can the Council deal with this complaint.
+If any of those factors listed under Stage 1 are not met, then the complaint cannot proceed, and the complainant will be informed that no further action will be taken.
+Stage 2 would then only apply if the jurisdictional tests at Stage 1 have been met.
+At Stage 2 the initial merits and the public interest of the complaint will be considered, as per the criteria, summarised in Appendix 1.
+Stage 3 signifies an assessment decision taken, which can be one of the following:

+5.3.1 no further action;